Os Guinness: Career

-Guinness was a primary drafter of The Global Charter of Conscience, published at the European Union Parliament in Brussels in June 2014.
+Guinness was a primary drafter of The Global Charter of Conscience, published at the European Union Parliament in Brussels in June 2012.
 He has also been associated with the EastWest Institute in New York (as a Senior Fellow), with the Woodrow Wilson Center (as a guest scholar), with the Brookings Institution (as a guest scholar and visiting fellow), and as of 2025 was listed as speaker associated with the Oxford Centre for Christian Apologetics.

 Published works

-As of September 2018, Guinness had written or edited more than 30 books.
-The following are a subset of those books, appearing between 1973 and 2024, in chronological order.
+As of September 2018, Guinness had written or edited more than 30 books;

+Following is a subset of those books, appearing between 1973 and 2024, in chronological order.